espinm2/tf-workshop-1/README.md

 # Terraform Workshop 1

 - Deploy a docker container using Terraform
-- Create dev, stage, and production enviroments
+- Create dev, stage, and production environments
 - Create a local module to adhere to DRY principles
 - Refactor code with Terragrunt